 The average ice that your bartender scoops out of the bin to shake up a Manhattan is not going to be the best choice for your whiskey on the rocks.
-It is small and dilutes very quickly and it is not guaranteed to be made with the cleanest water.
+It is small, dilutes very quickly, and is not guaranteed to be made with the cleanest water.

 The best ice for whiskey on the rocks is:

 - Large.
 The more surface area an ice cube has, the slower it dilutes your drink.
-That is why ice balls and 2-inch cubes have become so popular in recent years (though the Old-Fashioned proves this is not a modern preference).
+That is why ice balls and 2-inch cubes have become so popular in recent years.
+However, the history of the Old-Fashioned proves this is not just a modern preference.

 - Clean.
 Not only should ice be made with the cleanest water available (pure spring water or distilled water), but it should be frozen away from things that contaminate it.